wp-plugins/wripl/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Added 'go mobile' feature which allows you to link wripl sessions across devices using a qr code.

 = 1.4.1 =
-* Added option to included recommendations at the end of posts.
+* Added option to included a list of recommendations at the 'end of content'.

 = 1.4.0 =
 * No longer require your readers to sign in!